What is the SMART (Scientific & Medical ART) Imagebase?

 Downloadable content is available in the following formats:

-- JPEG (Joint Photographic Experts Group): JPEG files are suitable for use in PowerPoint, posters, websites, and other media.
-The JPEG images are 370×540 pixels, or approximately 5×7.5 inches.
+• JPEG (Joint Photographic Experts Group): JPEG files are suitable for use in presentations, posters, websites, and other media.

-- PDF (Portable Document Format): PDF files are ideal for printing to be used as handouts.
-The PDF images are 612×792 pixels, or 8.5×11 inches.
+• PDF (Portable Document Format): PDF files are ideal for printing as handouts.

-- M4V (MPEG Video): Narrated animations are downloaded as MPEG video files that can be viewed in standard video players.
-They are available in SD (standard definition resolution).
+• MP4 (MPEG-4 Video): Narrated animations are downloaded as MPEG video files that can be viewed in standard video players.
+They are available in SD (standard-definition resolution).

 How big are the images and animations?

-What are your quality control procedures for insuring medical accuracy?
+What are your quality control procedures for ensuring medical accuracy?

 All new content is created by experienced, highly educated medical illustrators/animators who have earned graduate or undergraduate degrees from one of the following schools: